airbnb/javascript/react/README.md

     ```

 ## Ordering
-  - Always follow the following order for methods in a react component:
+  - Always follow the following order for methods in a React component:

   1. displayName
-  2. mixins (as of React v0.13 mixins are deprecated)
+  2. mixins (as of React v0.13, mixins are deprecated)
   3. statics
   4. propTypes
   5. getDefaultProps